AquaKnauf/Classification_and_Detection_Agnor_Dataset/README.md

-# Object Detection Training for AgNOR Cell Detection
+# Object Detection and Classification Training for AgNOR Cell Detection

 This repository contains code for training a Faster R-CNN model with MobileNet-V3 backbone for cell detection in AgNOR (Argyrophilic Nucleolar Organizer Regions) images.